-Marketing is an effective way to reach a target audience.
-Marketing campaigns can trigger leads, generate an increase in customer conversion, and grow your brand name.
-So, although businesses are known to utilize marketing, the healthcare industry also creates some of the best marketing campaigns in the field.
 The healthcare industry markets through the use of personalization and trust.
-So by sharing patient stories, brand personality, or by being involved in a trend is a great way to market.
-But in order to compete with the largest healthcare organizations in the industry, invest in good graphic design.
-The most impactful way to reach a consumer is through marketing efforts.
-So get inspired by some of the best healthcare ads.
+By sharing patient stories, brand personality, or being involved in a trend is a great way to market.
+To compete with the largest healthcare organizations in the industry, invest in good graphic design.

-Patient stories can trigger emotions of empathy.
-It is a good promotion of the healthcare field, since it retells the stories of patients being saved by medical practices.
-This marketing campaign creates a sensitive tone for consumers, while shining a positive light on their hospital reputation.
+Healthcare ads that showcase patient stories can trigger emotions of empathy.
+It is a good promotion of the healthcare field since it retells the stories of patients being saved by medical practices.
+This marketing campaign creates a sensitive tone for consumers while shining a positive light on their hospital reputation.

 The story of Michael Kiernan from the New York Presbyterian campaign sparked many responses to the ad.
 By showcasing raw stories on how doctors and nurses are able to support patients during dire needs, audiences can put their trust in New York Presbyterian Hospital.
 The black and white style of the design also adds a dramatic and serious impression on the viewer.

-The purpose of The Mayo Clinic campaign is to gather their diverse patients into a global online community.
-The blog showcases stories from patients, family members, and Mayo Clinic staff.
+The purpose of The Mayo Clinic ads campaign is to gather diverse patients into a global online community.
+The blog showcases stories from patients, family members, and the Mayo Clinic staff.
 The stories are seen as a source of inspiration.

 This campaign boosted Mayo Clinic’s well-known reputation as a trusted healthcare resource.
-Mayo Clinic is utilizing healthcare marketing into their campaign by enhancing their content.
-The campaign became so successful due to their diverse global followers and informative blog that is shared frequently.
+Mayo Clinic is utilizing healthcare marketing into their campaign by enhancing its content.
+The campaign became so successful due to its diverse global followers and informative blog that is shared frequently.

 In digital advertising and marketing for healthcare and wellness, visual content is widely utilized and shared.
-A way to create visual design with written content it through infographics.
+A way to create a visual design with written content through infographics.
 Banner Health has created many wellness, parenting, nutrition, and mental health infographics for their audience in order to stay informed about their health.
 The infographics serve a specific purpose to simplify difficult content into consumable content.

 Infographics typically target those who are not interested in reading a lengthy, technical article on an important target.
 Instead, infographics summarize the important pieces from a concept and visually maps it out for the reader.
 The Banner Health infographic campaigns are successful because infographics are shareable through all social platforms and many people need the information.